United Airlines unveils plan to revive supersonic jet travel - RFI

 "Our mission has always been about connecting people and now working with Boom, we'll be able to do that on an even greater scale," said United Chief Executive Scott Kirby.

-Founded in 2014, Denver-based Boom Supersonic said it is also working with the United States Air Force on a military version of the Overture.
+Founded in 2014, Denver-based Boom Supersonic said it is also working with the United States Air Force on a military version of the Overture.#photo1

+The company has thus far raised $270 million from investors, a spokeswoman for Boom said.
+Boom Supersonic's supporters include venture capital investors such as Bessemer Venture Partners and American Express Ventures, a unit of the credit card company.

+Boom's chief executive and co-founder, Blake Scholl, a former Amazon staffer, has touted the venture as a way to meet consumer interest in an increasingly inter-connected world.

 Jon Ostrower, editor of the aviation publication the Air Current, said on Twitter that United's order marked a shift in a long-term industry trend.